jbloomlab/Perth2009-DMS-Manuscript/analysis_code/README.md

-# Perth2009-DMS-Manuscript Analysis Code
+# Deep mutational scanning of the Perth/2009 H3N2 HA

 ## Overview

-This is the analysis code directory for the deep mutational scanning of the A/Perth/16/2009(H3N2) HA manuscript repository.
+This is the analysis code directory for the deep mutational scanning of the A/Perth/16/2009(H3N2) HA.
+We analyze the deep mutational scanning data, and then see if it useful for identifying the fates of viral lineages in nature.
 Study by Juhye Lee, John Huddleston, Mike Doud, Katie Hooper, Trevor Bedford & Jesse Bloom.

 ## Organization

 #### Analysis notebooks
 There are two analysis notebooks:
-  * `dms_analysis.ipynb`: in this notebook, we analyze deep sequencing data and estimate the amino-acid preferences using `dms_tools2`.
+  * [analysis_notebook.ipynb](analysis_notebook.ipynb): in this notebook, we analyze deep sequencing data and estimate the amino-acid preferences using `dms_tools2`.
 We also compare the shifts in amino-acid preferences between the Perth/2009 H3 and the WSN/1933 H1 HA's.
-  * `trunk_vs_tip_analysis.ipynb`: in this notebook, we use the Perth/2009 H3 HA amino-acid preferences to examine differences in trunk and side branch lineages of human H3N2 influenza viral strains.
+  * [trunk_vs_tip_analysis.ipynb](trunk_vs_tip_analysis.ipynb): in this notebook, we use the Perth/2009 H3 HA amino-acid preferences to examine differences in trunk and side branch lineages of human H3N2 influenza viral strains.

 #### Input files
 The [./data/](./data/) subdirectory contains the following input files: